Install and validate fonts in Font Book on Mac

-To resolve font warnings or errors, select the checkbox next to a font, then click Install Checked or Remove Checked.
+Select the checkbox next to a failed font, then click Remove Checked.

-Tip: To find warnings or errors in a long list of fonts, click the pop-up menu at the top-left corner of the Font Validation window, then choose Warnings and Errors.
+Tip: To find warnings or errors in a long list of fonts, click the pop-up menu at the top of the Font Validation window, then choose Warnings and Errors.

 Resolve duplicate fonts

 In the Font Book app on your Mac, choose Edit > Look for Enabled Duplicates.

 Click an option:

 Resolve Automatically: Font Book disables or moves duplicates to the Trash, as set in Font Book preferences.